ZhangzrJerry/zhangzrjerry.github.io/docs/projects.md

                 <a href="https://www.bilibili.com/video/BV1pbWCejEUi">Recap</a> /
             </div>
             <div class="academic-brief">
-                For FRC 2024 game rules, the mission of the robot is to collect the note and shoot to speaker or amp.
+                For FRC 2024 game rules, the mission of the robot is to collect the note and shoot to the speaker or to the amp.
             </div>
             <div class="academic-labels">
                 <img class="academic-label" src="/img/tags/frc-6399.svg">